Gravitational wave signatures of departures from classical black hole scattering: Prospective observational bounds

 \section{Prospective observational bounds}

 For simplicity, we consider bounds arising from circular orbits, as described in \ref{circsec}, and investigated in \cite{Datta:2019epe,Maggio:2021uge,Sago:2021iku}.
-From the formulas \eqref{Ctens}, \eqref{Ccqo} for $\ccqo$, we see that the bounds on deviations in energy emission from that of the BH case will provide constraints on the basic scattering parameters $\Scatt_{AA'}(\omega_n)$, or in the simple scalar example, $\Scatt_l(n\omega_0)$, with $n\leq l$, where the orbital frequency is given by \beq \omega_0=\frac{M^{1/2}}{r_0^{3/2}} \eeq in terms of the central mass $M$ and the orbital radius $r_0$.
+From the formulas \eqref{Ctens}, \eqref{Ccqo} for $\ccqo$, we see that the bounds on deviations in energy emission from that of the BH case will provide constraints on the basic scattering parameters $\Scatt_{AA'}(\omega_n)$, or in the simple scalar example, $\Scatt_l(n\omega_0)$, with $n\leq l$, where the orbital frequency is given by \beq \omega_0=\frac{M^{1/2}}{r_0^{3/2}} \eeq in terms of the central mass\footnote{The masses and spins of the black holes in the binary will change during the inspiral; for instance by absorption of gravitational radiation.
+However, we treat them as constant because this change is subleading in our analysis \cite{Hughes:2018qxz}.
+See also \cite{deCesare:2023rmg}.} $M$ and the orbital radius $r_0$.
 The bound on $n$ means that we can constrain scattering for incident waves at frequencies $\omega\leq \omega_0 l$.
 An effective impact parameter for the highest frequency of these waves is $l/\omega = 1/\omega_0=r_0\sqrt{r_0/M}$.

 In a quasicircular inspiral, the orbital phase increases at a rate set by the instantaneous orbital frequency, whose evolution in turn is set by the energy-flux and the gradient in the orbital energy $E_0$ \beq \frac{d \phi_0}{dt} = \omega_0 \, , \quad \frac{d \omega_0}{dt} = \left\langle \frac{d E}{dt}\right\rangle \left(\frac{d E_0}{d \omega_0}\right)^{-1} \, . \eeq The difference in phase compared to that for a central BH, accumulated from a reference orbital frequency $\omega_{\rm ref}$, is given to leading order by \beq \Delta \phi_0 = -\int^{\omega}_{\omega_{\rm ref}} d\omega_0 \, \omega_0 \left\langle \frac{d E}{dt}\right\rangle_{BH, tot}^{-2}\left(\frac{d E_0}{d \omega_0}\right) \Delta \left\langle \frac{d E}{dt}\right\rangle = \int^{\omega}_{\omega_{\rm ref}} d\omega_0 \frac{d\phi_{BH}}{d\omega_0} \frac{-\Delta \left\langle \frac{d E}{dt}\right\rangle}{\left\langle \frac{d E}{dt}\right\rangle_{BH, tot}}\ , \eeq where $-\left\langle \frac{d E}{dt}\right\rangle_{BH, tot}$ is the total power radiated by the object orbiting a classical BH, and where we have defined the BH phase evolution \beq \frac{d\phi_{BH}}{d\omega_0} = \omega_0\Big/\left(\frac{d \omega_0}{dt}\right)_{BH}\ . \eeq Instead of normalizing the perturbed energy loss to the total emitted energy, \cite{Datta:2019epe} normalizes it to the energy absorbed into the BH horizon; we have followed this in defining $\ccqo$ in \eqref{ratbh}.
 Introducing the ratio \beq \rho_{BH,abs}=\left\langle \frac{d E}{dt}\right\rangle_{BH, hor}/\left\langle \frac{d E}{dt}\right\rangle_{BH, tot} \, \eeq the dephasing associated to a compact quantum object parameterized by $\ccqo$ is then given by \beq \Delta \phi_0 = -\int^{\omega}_{\omega_{\rm ref}}d\omega_0 \frac{d\phi_{BH}}{d\omega_0} \, \, \rho_{BH,abs}\, \ccqo \, . \eeq